 In addition to his work as an on-air meteorologist, Ryan has chased more than 30 tornadoes, including the tornado outbreak on April 27, 2011.

 Ryan travels to schools around north Georgia teaching students about weather, storm chasing and what it’s like to be a broadcast meteorologist.
 If you would like Ryan to visit your school, send him an email from your school account to email@example.com.
 Away from work, Ryan enjoys spending time with his family and anything outdoors.
 Some of his favorite hobbies are golfing, fishing, grilling and hiking.

-FOX 5 Storm Team's Ryan Beesley has your Thursday forecast.
+FOX 5 Storm Team's Joanne Feldman has your Monday forecast.